FireChickenProductivity/TalonVoiceDiagramDrawing/README.md

 Saying "done" or "finish" unselects.

 # Inkscape
 You have to change the default configuration for these commands to work with Inkscape.
-Set the fill to black (you should see the fill color options on the bottom of the screen).
-Set the stroke to black by shift clicking the color black from the fill color options.
+Set the stroke to black by shift clicking the color black from the fill color options (you should see the fill color options on the bottom of the screen).
+Draw a circle using the command "draw point".
+Click the circle so that it is selected.
+Now open the preferences page.
 You open the preferences page by going to edit and then preferences.
 If you want to do that by keyboard, you can press alt e to open the edit options, press end to get to preferences, and press enter to select preferences.
+Go to tools and then pencil.
+Choose "this tool's own style" and then "Take from selection".
+Now close preferences and set the fill to black (you should see the fill color options on the bottom of the screen).
+You should now be finished updating the Inkscape settings.